-Where a settlement/compromise agreement is used, the School should not let it prevent the employer from:
+Where a settlement/compromise agreement is used, this does not prevent the School from:

-- fulfilling their legal duty to refer cases to the DBS where the referral criteria are met - see paragraph 329 of KCSIE 2022.
-Non-compliance of this duty is a criminal offence; or - providing a reference to potential employers when requested; or - considering whether to make a referral to the Teaching Regulations Agency where the criteria are met - see paragraph 333 of KCSIE 2022.
+- fulfilling their legal duty to refer cases to the DBS where the referral criteria are met - see paragraph 329 of KCSIE 2023.
+Non-compliance of this duty is a criminal offence; or - providing a reference to potential employers when requested; or - considering whether to make a referral to the Teaching Regulations Agency where the criteria are met see paragraph 333 of KCSIE 2023.

-Record keeping
+7.13 Record keeping